Relationship AdviceTips from Dr. Jeanette Raymond, Ph.D.

 Are you also angry and ashamed of your feelings since you “know” that there is nothing disloyal or sinister in their motives?
 You don’t know whether to give into the feelings and have it out with your loved one or tell yourself to suck it up, grow up and step up!

 You find that if you ignore your feelings, then you take the risk of nursing the pain indefinitely and that isn’t appealing.
-If you show your hurt and anger then you risk feeling ashamed of your childish behavior and that doesn’t you feel good in the relationship.
+If you show your hurt and anger then you risk feeling ashamed of your childish behavior and that doesn’t make you feel good in the relationship.

 This is exactly the dilemma that faced thirty-six year old office manager Sophie when Damien her thirty-nine year old husband told her he was going away for the weekend with his sister and grandparents whom he hadn’t seen in a while.
 As soon as she heard the news she felt a sharp pang of anxiety that grew stronger with every beat of her heart.
 Her mind started racing with thoughts of Damien needing to get away from her and get the comfort and enjoyment of family members.
 Sophie imagined that he wouldn’t want to come back and that she would lose him.
 Even though she knew that Damien loved her and was affectionate and caring, her whole being was emotionally charged with fury and protest, threatening to make a fool out of her.